jeffrey-l-turner/syssetup/README.md

 `curl https://raw.github.com/jeffrey-l-turner/syssetup/master/setup.sh | bash`

-These defaults will not install editors, and primarily designed for running a headless Node.js system.
+These defaults for non-interactive setup will not install editors, and are primarily designed for running a headless Node.js system.

 After running interactive setup, you may optionally generate Heroku and GitHub keys.
 Place the public keys (~/.ssh/*.pub) appropriately within your GitHub and Heroku profiles/accounts.